This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Valldemossa is a mountain village north of Palma de Mallorca.
 It sits in the Serra de Tramuntana range, which is a UNESCO World Heritage Site.

-My trip to Valldemossa took two attempts.
+My day trip to Valldemossa from Palma took two attempts.
 On my first try, I attempted to go to Valldemossa on December 26th.
 Nowhere did it say that the buses were running on a special holiday schedule that day, so I had no idea that I had just missed a bus by about 15 minutes, and the next bus wouldn’t be for another couple of hours.
 Not wanting to wait around in a bus station, I aborted the mission and came back the next day.

 I was spoiled with sunny weather for the first part of my trip to Mallorca.
 As a result, I left for Valldemossa with only a light jacket, despite it being in the mountains.
 Initially, I had no regrets, as the 30-minute bus ride was inexplicably warm.
 Upon arrival in the town, I realized my mistake.
 Not only is Valldemossa at a much higher elevation than Palma de Mallorca, it was also cloudy and windy.